 How Our Modern Lifestyle May Accelerate Aging: Excess Free Radicals and Oxidative Stress

 In our previous blogs, we suggested how aging is not a disease, but a natural part of life which can be enjoyed in vibrant health.
 So how do we live vibrantly?
 We need to understand the causes of degenerative aging, and then prevent them.
-Experts (ref 1) now agree that the frenetic, toxic, nutrient poor lifestyle described in the earlier installments lead to the development of key degenerative aging processes in our body.

 In our previous blogs, we suggested how aging is not a disease, but a natural part of life which can be enjoyed in vibrant health.